-When you visit our The Hive we will automatically collect information about your visit such as the pages you viewed, offers or services you viewed or searched for, length of visits to certain pages, the times and dates of these actions, details of page response times and any download errors that occurred.
+When you visit The Hive we will automatically collect information about your visit such as the pages you viewed, services you viewed or searched for, length of visits to certain pages, the times and dates of these actions, details of page response times and any download errors that occurred.

 We will also collect data from the device and application that you use to access our services, including your IP address (from which we may infer your geographic location), login information and browser type.